GoogleContainerTools/skaffold/docs/content/en/docs/concepts/_index.md

 You can configure Skaffold with the Skaffold configuration file, `skaffold.yaml`.
-The configuration file should be placed in the root of your project directory; when you run the `Skaffold` command, Skaffold will try to read the configuration file from the current directory.
+The configuration file should be placed in the root of your project directory; when you run the `skaffold` command, Skaffold will try to read the configuration file from the current directory.

 `skaffold.yaml` consists of five different components: